Cornell-RelaxML/quip-sharp/README.md

     - `--devset_size` Size of devset to use for Hessian generation.
     - `--ctx_size` Context size (sequence length) to use for Hessian generation.
     - `--base_model` Same as in `quantize_llama.py`.

+### I want to quantize a non-Llama architecture model, what do I do?

+Currently, `hessian_offline_llama.py`, `quantize_llama.py`, and `hfize_llama.py` are written for the Llama architecture.
+However, the only "special" things they do are identify the relevant `nn.Linear` layers that need to be quantized (q/k/v/o/up/gate/down), inject Hessian hooks, and quantize them.
+If you want to quantize a non-Llama architecture model, you will need to find the relevant `nn.Linear` files and make your own hessian_offline/quantize/hfize files.
+This should be pretty straightforward and feel free to open a GitHub ticket if you run into any issues.
+You will also need copy `modeling_<architecture>.py` from the HF source into the `models/` folder and replace the relevant `nn.Linear` layers with `QuantizedLinear` layers (see how `models/llama.py` does it).
+Our current `quantize_llama.py` implementation fuses the q/k/v layers and the up/gate layers for increased speed since they share the same Hessians.
+However, this is not a requirement and you can also quantize those layers individually.

 ## Evaluation